microsoftgraph/msgraph-training-powerautomate/Lab.md

 # Create a Microsoft Graph JSON Batch Custom Connector for Microsoft Flow & Logic Apps

 There are more than 230 out of box connectors for Microsoft Flow.
 Many of these connectors use the Microsoft Graph to communicate with specific endpoints of Microsoft products, but there is no connector that communicates directly with the Microsoft Graph to cover the entire API.
-There are scenarios where we may need to call the Microsoft Graph directly from Flow using basic building blocks of the service.
+However, there are scenarios where we may need to call the Microsoft Graph directly from Flow using basic building blocks of the service.

-In addition to addressing unique scenarios for calling the Microsoft Graph, a number of Microsoft Graph API endpoints only support [delegated permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).
+In addition to addressing scenarios for calling the Microsoft Graph directly, a number of Microsoft Graph API endpoints only support [delegated permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).
 The HTTP connector in Microsoft Flow enables very flexible integrations, including calling the Microsoft Graph.
 However, the HTTP connector lacks the capability of caching a user's credentials to enable specific delegated permission scenarios.
-In these cases, a custom connector can be created to provide a wrapper around the Microsoft Graph API and enable consuming the API with delegated permissions
+In these cases, a custom connector can be created to provide a wrapper around the Microsoft Graph API and enable consuming the API with delegated permissions.

-This lab covers creating a custom connector to enable integrations with Microsoft Graph which require [delegated permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference), specifically using [the $batch request endpoint](https://developer.microsoft.com/en-us/graph/docs/concepts/json_batching), to provide access to the full power of the Microsoft Graph while using the delegated permissions that require an app to have a “signed-in” user present.
+This lab covers both of the challenges above.
+First, you will create a custom connector to enable integrations with Microsoft Graph which require [delegated permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).
+Second, you will use the [$batch request endpoint](https://developer.microsoft.com/en-us/graph/docs/concepts/json_batching), to provide access to the full power of the Microsoft Graph while using the delegated permissions that require an app to have a “signed-in” user present.

 > [!NOTE]
 > This topic is a tutorial on creating a custom connector for use in Microsoft Flow and Azure LogicApps.
 This article assumes you have read the [custom connector overview](https://docs.microsoft.com/en-us/connectors/custom-connectors/) to understand the process.